mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 with atmospheric hydrogen in special organic reaction chambers within
 the body.
 The exothermic reaction, although apparently not essential to
-their body chemistries, acts as a sort of organic ‘supercharger’.
+their body chemistries, acts as a sort of organic 'supercharger'.
 As the
 animal is, at best, sluggish and slow-moving, this process brings about
 unexpected results.
-This reaction serves as a chemical ‘pick-me-up’ (as
+This reaction serves as a chemical 'pick-me-up' (as
 one observer put it) that can send the usually torpid animal thundering
 across the ice in random directions at unexpectedly great speeds (swap
 the Slow Metabolism (-3) trait for Fast Metabolism (+2) and increase